 How Do They Get A Boarding License?

 Home Boarders – How Do They Get a Boarding License?
 Can anyone look after dogs?
 In order to be licensed by the Local Authority, a home boarder has to fulfill all the following obligations.
 So you know your dog will be properly looked after if the person is licensed.
-Further, because it takes a lot of work to be licensed, they will be proud of the license and will show you it.
+Further, because it takes a lot of work to be licensed, they will be proud of the license and will show it to you.

 There are the standard requirements which will give a maximum of 3 or 4 stars.
 There are also some ‘Higher Standard’ requirements which, if fulfilled will result in the home boarder receiving a 5-Star assessment.